 If an employer account for the entity already exists in WorkInTexas.com, check the Case Notes section to determine the employer’s current standing in the system, and note any problems previously reported regarding this employer.

-Check the New Employer List available in the TWIST reference tables.

 Look for company listings in local telephone books or online yellow pages.

 Check with the Better Business Bureau to see if there are any reports on the company.